proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 ## Keeping ownership at the caller

 The technique we described above - giving the continuation ownership of the object it needs to work on - is powerful and safe.
 But often it becomes hard and verbose to use.
-When an asynchronous operation involves not just one continuation but a chain of continations that each needs to work on the same object, we need to pass the ownership of the object between each successive continuation, which can become inconvenient.
-It is especially inconvenient when we need to pass the same object into two seperate asynchronous functions (or continuations) - after we move the object into one, the object needs to be returned so it can be moved again into the second.
+When an asynchronous operation involves not just one continuation but a chain of continuations that each needs to work on the same object, we need to pass the ownership of the object between each successive continuation, which can become inconvenient.
+It is especially inconvenient when we need to pass the same object into two separate asynchronous functions (or continuations) - after we move the object into one, the object needs to be returned so it can be moved again into the second.
 E.g.,
 ```cpp
 seastar::future<> slow_op(T o) {
     return seastar::sleep(10ms).then([o = std::move(o)] {